 The depth and richness of the document means it will take much reflection as to how each of us as individuals, organisations, Churches and indeed as a whole society might put this into practice.
 We encourage you to take the time to read Fratelli Tutti and join us in reflecting what it means for all of us.

-May we be able to build a world which more clearly resembles the hopeful vision of care and love for our sisters and brother which Pope Francis proposes.
+May we be able to build a world which more clearly resembles the hopeful vision of care and love for our sisters and brothers which Pope Francis proposes.

 Find out more – JRS UK director Sarah Teather was interviewed about Fratelli Tutti and the work of JRS UK in Crux magazine this month